seanie1995/frostgrave-warband-manager/README.md

 # Frostgrave Warband Manager

 A **Next.js (React + TypeScript)** web app for managing your *Frostgrave* warbands.
-Keep track of your wizard, apprentice, soldiers, spells, equipment, and more — all in one place.
+Keep track of your wizard, apprentice, soldiers, spells, equipment, and more, all in one place.

 ## About Frostgrave